Cable & Wire | High quality and excellent service at reasonable prices.

 EN 61034 – Smoke Density Test

-As halogenated materials are combusted, hydrochloric and hydrobromic acids get liberated, which in turn corrode metals and cause failures in electronic systems.
+When halogenated materials burn, they release hydrochloric and hydrobromic acids, which can corrode metals and cause catastrophic failure in electronic systems.

 EN 60754 – Acidity & Corrosivity Test